Jules-Maurice Quesnel

 Jules-Maurice Quesnel (October 25, 1786 – May 20, 1842) was a fur trader, member of the Beaver Club, businessman and political figure in Canada East.

 He was born Julien-Maurice Quesnel in Montreal in 1786, the son of Joseph Quesnel, and studied at the Collège Saint-Raphaël.
 He joined the North West Company as a clerk and assisted David Thompson in his explorations in 1805 and 1806.
 He travelled with Simon Fraser on his exploration of the Fraser River in 1808.
-The Quesnel River, Quesnel Lake, the town of Quesnel, British Columbia, and École Jules Quesnel Elementary in Vancouver, British Columbia are named after him.
+The Quesnel River, Quesnel Lake, the town of Quesnel, and Jules Quesnel Elementary School in Vancouver, British Columbia are named after him.

 In 1811, he returned east and served in the Montreal militia during the War of 1812, reaching the rank of lieutenant.
 He then moved to Kingston and later York as a merchant, finally settling in Montreal.
 With a partner, John Spread Baldwin, he became involved in the buying and selling of goods, including the export of timber and flour and owned shares in steamships operating in the region.
 Quesnel was named a justice of the peace, also served as warden of Trinity House at Montreal from 1830 to 1839 and was a member of the commission for the Montreal harbour.
 In 1838, he was named to the special council that governed Lower Canada after the Lower Canada Rebellion and, in 1841, he was named to the Legislative Council of the Province of Canada.
 He died in Montreal in 1842 and was buried in the parish church of Notre Dame.